ZhengyuDiao/GSoC2022-Open3D/GSoC2022-FinalReport.md

 ## Acknowledgements

-I would like to thank my mentor, YIxing for the constant support he provided.
+I would like to thank my mentor, Yixing for the constant support he provided.
 We always kept the regular and smooth communication during the project.
-This is an amazing experience and I really appreciate him for a lot of what I learned along the way.
+This is a wonderful experience and I really appreciate him for a lot of what I learned along the way.
 Also, thank you to everyone in Open3D who helped me improve the project.